 The grade range is A, A-, B+, B, and B-.
 The lowest grade one can receive to pass a course is B-.
 The only grade below B- is an F. One grade of B- or lower will result in academic probation.
 Two grades of B- or lower will result in dismissal from the program.

 Course Locations and Residency

 Courses are primarily offered on the Pasadena campus.
-In addition, from time to time courses will be offered at selected external sites.
-Up to 24 units of course work may be taken at off-campus sites.
+Courses are also scheduled at selected external sites.
+At least half of the degree course units must be completed on-site at a campus location .

 Time Limits